-Opens a menu where you can assign up to four PARAMETER page parameters to the MOD WHEEL or mod wheel data (CC #1) from incoming MIDI.
+Opens a menu where you can assign up to four PARAMETER page parameters to the MIDI mod wheel command (CC #1).
 Press [YES] to open the menu.
 Selecting parameters and setting modulation depth works in the same way as for PITCH BEND.
-You can also press [MOD] to access this menu directly.